Kellenkjames/RB109/variable_shadowing/example_1.md

 The local variable `a` is initialized and assigned to the Integer `4` on line 4.
 The local variable `b` is initialized and assigned to the Integer `2` on line 5.

 The `do...end` alongside the `times` method invocation defines a block from lines 7-10.
 Within the block; `a` is defined as the parameter and represents the current iteration of the `times` method starting from the Integer `0`.
-The local variable `a` is initialized and assigned to the Integer `5` on line 8.
+The local variable `a` is initialized and assigned to the Integer `5` on the first loop iteration.
+On the second iteration; `a` is reassigned to the Integer `5`.

 The `puts` method invocation passes in the reference of `a` in as an argument on line 9; this outputs the Integer `5`; two times each on a newline.
 The `times` method invocation returns the calling object; the Integer `2`.

 The `puts` method invocation passes in the reference of `a` in as an argument on line 12.
 Since `a` was not reassigned within the block; it will output its original object; the Integer `4`.
 The `puts` method invocation passes in the reference of `b` in as an argument on line 13.
 Since `b` was not reassigned anywhere in the program; it will output its original object; the Integer `2`.